ahugo93/Binge_Raters-MP2-BE/README.md

 With this application users would be able to rate their favorite shows for others to see and find new binge worthy shows.

+# How To Use

+You bring your opinion to our website, by looking up and reviewing the movies you want to review.
+We have have made it simple for the end-user, to simple by typing the movie you are looking for in the search box, and will show the results.
+Once you find your movie you want, just click on it and it will bring it to the movie profile, there you are simple given a comment box and  a star rating, from 1 to 5, so you can share your opinion on the movie, by either writing a comment, giving a star rating, or both.

 ## Features